MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_01.md

 - Demonstrate that HomeAdmin account has Owner rights (Azure Role) on subscription level.
 - Demonstrate that you created  HomeUserA and HomeUserB in “HomeTenant”
-- Demonstrate that you assigned the “Azure AD Premium P2” licence to all users created in your tenant.
+- Demonstrate that you assigned the “Azure AD Premium P2” license to all users created in your tenant.
 - Explain the differences between “Azure roles” and “Azure AD roles”.
 - Explain what is role-based access control (Azure RBAC), security principal, role definition, role assignment and scope.
 - Explain the differences between Azure AD B2B Collaboration and Azure AD B2C (focus on “primary scenarios” and “intended for in [this document](https://docs.microsoft.com/en-us/azure/active-directory/external-identities/external-identities-overview#comparing-external-identities-feature-sets)” ).